The Informed Investor

 If you go to see a doctor, you can be reasonably sure you are getting help from someone who is educated and trained in medicine.
 Many people automatically assume things work the same way in the financial industry.
 Unfortunately, that is not the case.

 In these cases, they may have more sales training than actual investment and money management experience.
-Or worse, that person may be incentivized to sell you certain products, even if they are not right for you.
+Or worse, that person may be incentivized by company quotas or policies to sell you certain products, even if they are not right for you.

 These Financial Professionals Can Cost You Money